 The show has a very loyal following of marketers (both in-house and agency), consultants, and entrepreneurs.
 And I continue to churn out one new episode every Monday.

-Then, earlier this year I decided to launch a second show, called Learn Growth Marketing.
-This podcast series is meant to be shorter—every episode is under 20 minutes—and focuses more on strategy and less on tools.
-And most importantly, it’s beginner-friendly, for anyone who wants to learn what’s working in growth marketing today.
+Then, earlier this year I decided to relaunch a second show, called Landing Page School.
+This podcast series is meant to be shorter—every episode is under 20 minutes—and focuses on converting your website visitors into leads and customers with landing pages.
+And most importantly, it’s beginner-friendly, for anyone who wants to learn what’s working today.

 Anyway, I shared all of this just to point out that I’ve been doing this whole “podcasting thing” for a while, and have picked up a number of helpful tips over the years.
 That’s what I want to share with you below.